chwarr/dnjc/README.md

 Things that I want to do, in rough priority order

-1. Write a pipeline (Azure Dev Ops?
-GitHub?) to automatically build and package.
-There's the beginning of a GitHub one in `/.github/workflows/dotnetcore.yml`.
 1. Publish to NuGet.org
 1. Add option to require that the top-level value be an object, an array, &amp;c.